Why did we need to investigate wood heater policy?

 The Wood heaters in the ACT Investigation will be presented to the Legislative Assembly in 2023.

-The ACT Government will provide a response to the eight Recommendations outlined in the report within six months of the date the report is presented to the Assembly.
+The ACT Government provided a response to the eight Recommendations outlined in the report in August 2023.